KOMODO NATIONAL PARK

 KOMODO BAY BEACH

 To the left of the pier, we have the whole beach strip explored and had one of the most disappointing dives.
 Much damage to the coral.
-Plus point is that it is clearly noticeable that the protection of the reef and entered into force on the old rubble stabbing numerous small coral twigs on the head.
+Plus point is that it is clearly noticeable that the protection of the reef and entered into force on the old rubble stabbing numerous small twigs of the coral head.
 A reef in full repair phase.

 A dive site that is exposed to swell and currents.
 Impressive rock formations are both above and below water, a spectacle of canyons and gorges.
 It is also quite deep and you can consider this as a medication.
 To escape flow is sought protection in the deeply carved canyons separating the rock formations.
 It is a place to see, such as sharks and manta rays.
 Larger marine life Even with the lower animals, there are interesting discoveries do.
 So I saw this for the first time the slug 'Rostanga halgerda.
 Due to difficult circumstances, this dive site is rarely visited by many 'liveaboards.